-The OB/GYN Residency Training Program is based within Yale-New Haven Hospital (YNHH) York Street Campus, Yale-New Haven Hospital St. Raphael's Campus, Yale-New Haven Hospital Children's Hospital, Smilow Cancer Hospital, Temple Outpatient Surgery Center.
+The OB/GYN Residency Training Program is based within Yale-New Haven Hospital (YNHH) York Street Campus, Yale-New Haven Hospital St. Raphael's Campus, Yale-New Haven Hospital Children's Hospital, Smilow Cancer Hospital, Temple Outpatient Surgery Center and Greenwich Hospital.
 Within the system there is a state-of-the-art Labor & Delivery unit and adjacent Newborn Intensive Care Unit.
 It also houses the postpartum floors and a step-down high-risk obstetric inpatient facility known as the Maternal Special Care Unit.
 Gynecologic and gynecologic oncology inpatients are accommodated in the new Smilow Cancer Hospital.

 The Department of Obstetrics, Gynecology & Reproductive Sciences at Yale is comprised of six Clinical Sections: Maternal-Fetal Medicine, Gynecologic Oncology, Reproductive Endocrinology & Infertility, Urogynecology & Reconstructive Pelvic Surgery, Family Planning and the Division of Gynecologic Specialties.
 The Department also has a Section of Reproductive Sciences, which focuses primarily on basic science, translational research and comparative effectiveness research.
 The hospital-based Women's Center offers general obstetric and gynecologic outpatient care as well as sub-specialty services using a continuity care model.
 Additional ambulatory experience is provided at nearby Yale New Haven Temple Medical Surgical Center and Planned Parenthood® of Connecticut.